getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'projectId': 56, // Number | Filters the results to options that are only available in the specified project.
 For example, 10000.
   'startAt': 56 // Number | The starting index of the returned objects.
 For example, 1.
 };
-apiInstance.cloudidRestApi3FieldFieldKeyOptionSuggestionsSearchGet(cloudid, fieldKey, opts, (error, data, response) => {
+apiInstance.fieldFieldKeyOptionSuggestionsSearchGet(cloudid, fieldKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {